thehyve/transmart-arborist-deprecated/README.md

 # tranSMART Arborist
-> An arborist, or (less commonly) arboriculturist, is a professional in the practice of arboriculture, which is the cultivation, management, and study of individual trees, shrubs, vines, and other perennial woody plants ([Wikipedia](https://en.wikipedia.org/wiki/Arborist))
+> An *arborist* [...] is a professional in the practice of arboriculture, which is the cultivation, management, and study of individual trees, shrubs, vines, and other perennial woody plants ([Wikipedia](https://en.wikipedia.org/wiki/Arborist))

-Graphical tool for preparing your data for loading into the tranSMART data warehouse.
+Graphical tool to help you prepare your data for loading into the tranSMART data warehouse.

 * * *
 ![Reordering the tranSMART data tree](/static/img/screenshot.png?raw=true "Reordering the tranSMART data tree")